Our Match.com Review Bottom Line:

 We know people who have found other like-minded Christians on Match, so it’s far from impossible.
-All we’re saying is it might be slightly more difficult to weed through the profiles to find the kind of Christian matches you might be looking for.
+All we’re saying is it might be slightly more difficult to wade through lots of profiles to find the kind of Christian matches you might be looking for.